-Perform a memory operation, equivalent to specifing the '-m', '-i' or '-o', and '-f' options, except that multiple '-U' optins can be specified in order to operate on mulitple memories on the same command-line invocation.
+Perform a memory operation.
+Multiple '-U' options can be specified in order to operate on multiple memories on the same command-line invocation.
 The memtype field specifies the memory type to operate on.
 Use the '-v' option on the command line or the part command from terminal mode to display all the memory types supported by a particular device.
 Typically, a device's memory configuration at least contains the memory types flash and eeprom.
 All memory types currently known are: